lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Depending on your LAMMPS version, you may have to run LAMMPS on a single cpu core, due to some restrictions of the fix gcmc.

-    You can see, by looking at the log file, that 324 molecules (the exact number may differ):
+    You can see, by looking at the log file, that 324 molecules were added in total (the exact number may differ):

 ..  code-block:: bw
     :caption: *from the log file*